dlang/DIPs/DIPs/DIP1xxx-YS.md

 ## Abstract

 Named arguments adds a way to annotate the arguments passed to functions.
 It makes the intention of passed arguments more clear, which should results in code been more readable.
+It also allows the order of arguments being changed on the callee side without breaking user code.

 ### Reference